-The SIETAR Kansai Chapter organizes monthly meetings, seminars and/or workshops several times a year.
+The Kansai chapter organizes monthly meetings, seminars and/or workshops several times a year.
 Here are some examples of previous activities:

 The music performance by Mr. Berglund and Ms. Nagane after dinner